lucasmoten/coinkite-docs/coldcard/hsm/users.md

 case, but that risk does not exist for the 2FA case, as each code is useful only once.
 We generally recommend 2FA instead of fixed passwords.

-In HSM mode, the password response includes a hash of the PSBT being approved.
-Therefore, it is possible to hash up your password on a remote machine, before submitting it over USB to the Coldcard.
+When authorizing a PSBT, the password response includes a hash of the PSBT being approved.
+Therefore, it is possible to hash-up your password on a remote machine, before submitting it over USB to the Coldcard.
 In that sense, it is also a one-time password, and interception on the USB-connected computer would not help attackers.

-The new password is key-stretching using PBKDF2(SHA256) (with a salt value derived from the serial number of the specific Coldcard involved) before being transmitted over USB.
-When proving your knowledge of the password, you must provide
+The new password is key-stretched using PBKDF2(SHA256) (with a salt value derived from the serial number of the specific Coldcard involved) before being transmitted over USB.
+When proving your knowledge of the password, you must provide:

-`HMAC(secret=PBKDF2(password salt=SHA256(...+serial_number)), msg=SHA256(psbt_file))`
+    HMAC(secret=PBKDF2(password, salt=SHA256(...+serial_number)), msg=SHA256(psbt_file))

 Full code for the PBKDF2 step can be found in [hash_password() in ckcc/client.py](https://github.com/Coldcard/ckcc-protocol/blob/master/ckcc/client.py) and HMAC step in